-We tried to compile a short introduction on this webpage.
-If you have any suggestions how to improve this or if in your opinion something is missing, please let us know and we will try to incorporate this such that future students (and colleagues) can profit from this.
+Last modified: 2023-03-21This is a short introduction on how to use our compute cluster.
+If you have any suggestions on how to improve this or if in your opinion something is missing, please let us know and we will try to incorporate this such that future students (and colleagues) can profit from this.

 The general idea of a computational grid, or compute cluster, is to have a unique interface to several possibly heterogeneous machines.
 From the software point of view, the system consists of one large machine with multiple cores/CPUs providing all the same technical infrastructure with respect to environmental settings, e.g., paths to libraries.

 The Purpose of a Batch-Queuing System

 The purpose of a batch-queuing system like Sun Grid Engine (SGE) is to provide a unique user interface to be able to efficiently handle a crowd of (heterogenous) hardware.
 On the one side this implies that the user needs only a few commands to perform all tasks.
 On the other side it is necessary that some restrictions are accepted.
 These restrictions are, however, almost minimal and acceptable.

 Things you should always remember: